indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 * If the guiding is bumpy and scattered, the random error may be smaller and *P* component may be over reacting, then the corresponding **Aggressivity** should be decreased (take some power from *P*).

 * If the error compensation for RA or Dec is too slow (it takes many frames) and is lazily approaching (from one side) the set point, most likely the **Aggressivity** for this axis should be increased.
 If this does not help and and over reactions start to appear.
-Then the **Proportional weight** for tat axis should be decreasrd (giving more power to *I*)
+Then the **Integral gain** for that axis should be increased.

-* If there are oscillations or over corrections then the **Aggressivity** for the corresponding axis is most likely to high and should be decreased.
+* If there are oscillations or over corrections then the **Aggressivity** for the corresponding axis is most likely too high and should be decreased.

 Fine tuning a *PI controller* is a tricky business and the defaults should produce good results in most cases, so our advise is to change the settings with care.